 What is your verdict about Jesus?
 Is he really the Son of God?
 If he is, then crown him King of your life and join the millions who worship him as Savior and Lord.

-Lord Jesus, may we not waver in the slightest in our devotion to you, the great Prophet sent from heaven.
+Lord Jesus, may we not waver in our devotion to you, the great Prophet sent from heaven.
 Grant us believing hearts that we might follow you gladly.
 Amen.

 Do you have any thoughts or questions about this post?
 If you have a Facebook account, you may comment below: